wgwhitecoding/CanDo/README.md

 This project is intended for educational purposes only, showcasing the integration of key web development technologies and best practices.

-View live site here : FreeFido
+View live site here : Cando ....dpjioefhief

-For Admin access with relevant sign-in information: Freefido Admin
+For Admin access with relevant sign-in information: Cando Admin vjhefehjwf

 ## Table of Content